Explosive connectivity and mechanical rigidity in cubic lattice structures: Numerical Results and Analysis

-\paragraph{Intra (S1-S3) Model: A Persistent, Shrinking Rigidity Gap.} In contrast, the richly-connected Intra host provides a clear example of efficient rigidification.
-As seen in \Cref{fig:rigidity_gap_comp}(e)--(h), for all values of $k$, a large and statistically significant positive gap ($\Delta p_c > 0$) exists between the connectivity transition (solid lines) and the rigidity transition (dashed lines).
-The geometric basis for why this host supports efficient rigidity is explored later in \Cref{prop:IntraIFF}.
-More importantly, this monotonic shrinking of the gap provides strong motivation for our main theoretical result on rigidification efficiency, presented in \Cref{thm:monotonic_eff_main}, with a direct consequence being that the rigidity--connectivity gap $\Delta p_c$ should shrink with increasing $k$.
-Here, our simulations offer a striking confirmation: As $k$ increases from 1 to 32, the gap for the Intra model systematically narrows (quantitatively, from $0.4171$ to $0.2512$ for $L = 10$, see Table~\ref{tab:intra_full}).
+As seen in \Cref{fig:rigidity_gap_comp}, for all values of $k$, a large and statistically significant positive gap ($\Delta p_c > 0$) exists between the connectivity transition (solid lines) and the rigidity transition (dashed lines) (see also SI Video 9).
+The geometric basis for why this host supports efficient rigidity is explored later in Proposition~S1.26 in SI.
+More importantly, the dramatic initial shrinking of the gap provides strong motivation for our main theoretical result on local rigidification efficiency (\Cref{thm:monotonic_eff_main}).
+Furthermore, the gap's eventual plateau and slight widening at very large $k$ ($k > 16$) beautifully align with our deterministic limit analysis (\Cref{Sec:sel-opt}).
+Here, our massive-scale simulations with $20,000$ independent realizations for each $L$ and each $K$ offer a striking confirmation: As $k$ increases, the rigidity-connectivity gap narrows rapidly to a global minimum at intermediate $k$ before slightly widening at very large $k$.
+This sweep reveals that excessive choice leads to tree-like, maximally floppy components, thereby yielding an optimal efficiency ``Goldilocks'' zone at intermediate $k$ ($k \approx 16$).
 This provides compelling numerical evidence that the local product-rule acts as a highly effective proxy for achieving global mechanical stability efficiently.
 We remark that the underlying principle is that the Intra model, with its dense connectivity including face and body diagonals, serves as a strong ``rigidity expander,'' a class of graphs whose robust connectivity provides a strong foundation for mechanical stability, as recently formalized by the concept of d-dimensional algebraic connectivity~\cite{lew2025rigidity}.

 Analogous to the connectivity transition phenomenon discussed earlier in Section~\ref{sect:crossover}, we note that the sharpness of the rigidity transition in \Cref{fig:rigidity_gap_comp} appears maximal at an intermediate $k$ (e.g., $k=8$) instead of a much larger $k$ (e.g., $k=32$).
 This phenomenon can be explained by a similar deterministic argument.
 Specifically, as explained previously, the product rule with a sufficiently large $k$ will preferentially form a large connected cluster at $p = N/M$, but the cluster will be floppy.
 As additional links are added at the subsequent steps, the size of the largest rigid cluster will increase steadily.
 This suggests that the rigidity transition for a large $k$ may not be as sharp as that for an intermediate $k$.